Skip to main content

 (2) One electronic or paper copy of the complete record, free of charge and in accordance with rule 3701-8-08 of the Administrative Code.

-(E) If a program participant exits services or transfers to another provider within a department supported system, the current provider shall retain the original file, and provide, with written consent from the family, an electronic or paper copy of the participant's record to the new provider in a secure fashion.
-Information maintained in the statewide data system shall be updated before transfer of the program participant's record.
+(E) If a program participant exits services or transfers to another provider within a department supported system, the current provider will retain the original file, and provide, with written consent from the family, an electronic or paper copy of the participant's record to the new provider in a secure fashion.
+Information maintained in the statewide data system will be updated before transfer of the program participant's record.

-(F) Providers shall document in the participants record a log of every request made and granted to access or receive a copy of a program participant's record.
-Documentation log must include the name of the requester, the date the request was received by the provider, the date access was granted to the requester, and the purpose for which the individual is authorized to see or have a copy of the record.
+(F) Providers will document in the participants record a log of every request made and granted to access or receive a copy of a program participant's record.
+Documentation log will include the name of the requester, the date the request was received by the provider, the date access was granted to the requester, and the purpose for which the individual is authorized to see or have a copy of the record.

-Last updated January 31, 2022 at 8:51 AM
+Last updated July 12, 2024 at 9:28 AM

 Supplemental Information